StrangeBeeCorp/docs/docs/thehive/user-guides/key-performance-indicators/key-performance-indicators.md

 TheHive provides valuable insights into event and incident time metrics, enabling you to track key performance indicators (KPIs) for [cases](../analyst-corner/cases/about-cases.md) and [alerts](../analyst-corner/alerts/about-alerts.md).

 These KPIs are displayed by default on all cases and alerts in TheHive.
+However, you can [hide some or all indicators](../organization/configure-organization/manage-ui-configuration/hide-key-performance-indicators.md) if they're not useful or may be misleading for your organization.

-You can also integrate them into dashboards and case reports.
+You can also include these KPIs in dashboards and case reports.

 This topic defines each of these indicators.